aptos-labs/aptos-core/developer-docs-site/docs/guides/system-integrators-guide.md

 Aptos supports two methods for constructing transactions:

 - Using the Aptos client libraries to generate native BCS transactions.
-- Constructing JSON-encoded objects and interacting with the REST API to generate native transactions.
+- Constructing JSON-encoded objects and interacting with the Node API to generate native transactions.

 The preferred approach is to directly generate native BCS transactions.
-Generating them via the REST API enables rapid development at the cost of trusting the fullnode to generate the transaction correctly.
+Generating them via the Node API enables rapid development at the cost of trusting the fullnode to generate the transaction correctly.

 #### BCS-encoded transactions